Georgism And Population Control

 2. Debunking Chapters 6 through 9 of Henry George’s Progress and Poverty

-To clarify, I am going to be quoting the modernized version of Progress and Poverty, since it’s shorter and written with a form of English that’s easier for modern-day English speakers to understand.
-The text may not be exactly what Henry George wrote word for word, but everything quoted here still shares the same semantics and ideas as what he believed in, which is what counts.
+In the refutation, I am going to be quoting the modernized version of Progress and Poverty, edited and abridged by Bob Drake.
+This version of P&P is shorter and written in a form of English that’s easier for modern-day English speakers to understand.
+Hence, the text may not be exactly what Henry George wrote word for word.
+However, everything quoted here still shares the same semantics and ideas as what he believed in.
+And that is what counts.
+Regardless, The original, unabridged version of Progress and Poverty is also available for free for those who want to see it.

 2.1.
 Refuting Chapter 6: ’The Theory of Population According to Malthus’